Short Game Course intro thumbnail

 The worst part about missing a short chip shot is that you are already so close to the hole.

 The good news is that you don’t have to overcomplicate the chip shot.
-These short chips should be simple, and if you follow these steps, your chip shots should get a lot better.
+These short chips should be simple, and if you follow these steps, your chip shots should improve significantly.

-If you don’t have time to go through all ten of these quick tips on how to hit short chip shots, here are the key points you can take with you.
+If you don’t have time to go through all of the tips on how to hit short chip shots, here are the key points you can take with you.

-• Keep the backswing short and controlled when hitting short chip shots; you’ll reduce the chance of error.
+• Keep the backswing short and controlled; you’ll reduce the chance of error.

 • Hands should stay ahead of the ball at setup and at impact.

-• Check your lead wrist position and make sure it is flexed as opposed to extended; too much extension in the lead wrist could cause you to hit the chip shots thin or inconsistent.
+• Check your lead wrist position and ensure it is flexed, not extended.
+Excessive extension in the lead wrist can cause you to hit chip shots thin or inconsistently.

 • Always accelerate through the golf ball, even when it’s close to the hole!